The Phoenix lander—with U.S., Canadian and European technology—will broaden the search for life’s clues beyond Earth

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Phoenix Mars Lander Readied for Launch".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Phoenix Mars Lander Readied for Launch".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.